Skip to content

 To add a block to your dashboard, simply drag ‘n drop a gref onto the dashboard.

-If the gref’s node type does not yet have a custom view, you can display the node’s fields, actions, and events by clicking the settings gear icon in the top right of the block and selecting “Show graph view.”
+If the gref’s node type does not yet have a custom view, select “CREATE CUSTOM VIEW” to make one.
+Or explore the node’s fields, actions, and events by clicking “SHOW EXPLORER.”

 We cover creating and generating custom views below, but first let’s discuss organizing and navigating around the dashboard.